Jasiel-Stark8/AIrticle/README.md

 ## ✨ Code-base structure

-The project follows a modular structure, ensuring easy scalability and maintainability: -- COMING SOON
+The project follows a modular structure, ensuring easy scalability and maintainability:

 ```bash
 📂 AIrticle/